Integrating Microsoft Teams into the WebMail Calendar

 Steps #1 and #2 can be performed in any sequence.

 1.1.
-Log into https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/CreateApplicationBlade with your Microsoft developer account
+Log in to the https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/CreateApplicationBlade with your Microsoft developer account

 1.2.
-Add a “Personal Microsoft accounts only” application and fill in the OAuth Redirect URL to the /api/v1/oauth/access endpoint of your Axigen server deployment.
+Select the application type you need and fill in the OAuth Redirect URL to https:/webmail.url/api/v1/oauth/access endpoint of your Axigen server deployment.

 image-20241003-091700.png